hautonjt/hautonjt.github.io/pipeline.md

 Filebeat, Metricbeat, and Packetbeat all produce events from different types of information.

 **Filebeat** reads informations mainly from log files and JSON HTTP endpoints.
 Filebeat has native integration with Kubernetes, enabling it to read the logs of all running containers, even ones deployed after Filebeat.
-For advanced use cases, Filebeat can also use Kubernetes annotations to separately parse the logs of certain containers if necessary.
+For advanced use cases, Filebeat can also use Kubernetes annotations to separately parse the logs of certain containers, if necessary.

 ---